DavidRFerreira/LexicalAnalyzer_Calculator/README.md

 ## A Lexical Analyser for a Calculator
 The Lexical Analyser implemented takes a simple mathematic expression and returns the tokens present on that same expression, making the job of a potential/possible Syntatic Analyser (parser) much easier.

+Basically, this algorithm returns the tokens present in a given input expression (operator, left parentheses, right parentheses, integer or float).

 ## Deterministic Finite Automaton (DFA) and Transition Table Implemented